swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 or using a convenience method on `XCTestCase`.

 Wherever possible, prefer to use Swift concurrency to validate asynchronous conditions.
-For example, if it is necessary to determine the result of an asynchronous Swift function, it can be awaited with `await`.
-For a function that takes a completion handler but which does not use `await`, a Swift [continuation](https://developer.apple.com/documentation/swift/withcheckedcontinuation(function:_:)) can be used to convert the call into an `async`-compatible one.
+For example, if it's necessary to determine the result of an asynchronous Swift function, it can be awaited with `await`.
+For a function that takes a completion handler but which doesn't use `await`, a Swift [continuation](https://developer.apple.com/documentation/swift/withcheckedcontinuation(function:_:)) can be used to convert the call into an `async`-compatible one.